DataDog/dd-trace-php/.github/PULL_REQUEST_TEMPLATE.md

 -->

 ### Readiness checklist
-- [ ] (only for Members) Changelog has been added to the appropriate release draft.
-Create one if necessary.
+- [ ] (only for Members) Changelog has been added to the release document.
 - [ ] Tests added for this feature/bug.

 ### Reviewer checklist